Quick Multi-Robot Motion Planning by Combining Sampling and Search

-Figure~\ref{fig:result} summarizes the results.
-In short, \algoname significantly outperforms the other baselines in all tested scenarios, i.e., solving more instances much faster.
-We acknowledge that runtime performance heavily relies on implementations, however, these results indicate that \algoname is very promising.
-The result of \algoname in \scenario{arm22} is relatively non-remarkable but we guess this is due to many unsolvable instances, which could be easily generated in this scenario.
-We later discuss why \algoname is quick.
+\Cref{fig:result} summarizes the results.
+In short, SSSP outperforms the other baselines in all tested scenarios, i.e., solving more instances much faster.
+We acknowledge that runtime performance heavily relies on implementations; however, these results indicate that SSSP is very promising.
+The results of SSSP in \scenario{arm22} and \scenario{dubins2d} are relatively non-remarkable but we guess this is due to many unsolvable instances, which could be easily generated in these scenarios.
+We later discuss why SSSP is quick.